Hand in Hand Renewal

 Hebrew & English: Medium or Large

-Hebrew Only or English Only: Medium or Small
+Hebrew Only or English Only: Small or Medium -

 The couple